-- is a suitable candidate for the service. - has access to an appropriate device (i.e. tablet or mobile). - has an Internet/Wi-Fi connection. - has a suitable private location in which to attend the appointment. - understands the process of a Virtual Care appointment and what to expect during the session. - knows to expect an email, as all appointment details will be communicated through this avenue.
+- is a suitable candidate for the service. - has access to an appropriate device (i.e. desktop or laptop computer, tablet or mobile). - has an Internet/Wi-Fi connection or mobile data. - has a suitable private location in which to attend the appointment. - understands the process of a Virtual Care appointment and what to expect during the session. - knows to expect an email, as all appointment details will be communicated through this avenue.